ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 Find ways to profitably write parallel programs in Multicore OCaml.
 The reader is assumed to be familiar with OCaml.
 If not, they are encouraged to read [Real World OCaml](https://dev.realworldocaml.org/toc.html).
-The effect-handlers' story is not covered here.
+The effect handlers' story is not covered here.
 For anyone interested, please check out this [tutorial](https://github.com/ocamllabs/ocaml-effects-tutorial) and some [examples](https://github.com/ocaml-multicore/effects-examples).